joshcc3/stg-push-enter/README.md

 ^C
 ```

-When implementing tail call optimizatio - remember to tell gcc that you're clobbering some registers.
+When implementing tail call optimization - remember to tell gcc that you're clobbering some registers.
 Also you cant refer to variables after you pop the stack.
-When we have to jump to an anonymous functions entry then we have to perform the jump inside assembly rather than outside like I normally do.
+When we have to jump to an anonymous functions entry then we have to perform the jump inside assembly rather than outside like I normally do - this is because you can't refer to variables on the stack to find the location after you've popped the stack frame.
+All tail calls have now been replaced with jmps.
+The program ends when there are no more continuations on the stack.

+Finally added tail call optimization everywhere:
+.
+.
+.
+599182
+599183
+599184
+599185
+599186
+Haven't added stack growth yet because we need to learn to walk first: Success
+a.out: rts/src/stg/plus_int/stack.c:104: push_case_frame: Assertion `0' failed.
+Aborted

 # Dev environment